julialealt/julialealt/README.md

 - 🏢 Software Developer at [goTest](https://gotest.com.br/)
 - 👩🏻‍💻 Computer Science student at Universidade Federal do Ceará (UFC)
 - ✨ Enthusiast of front-end and mobile development technologies and UI/UX design
-- 🌱 Currently learning more about front-end development
+- 🌱 Currently interested in improving my front-end development skills and specializing in React

 ### Contact me
 <div>